zkMIPS/zkm/src/mips_emulator/readme.md

 Here is the roadmap:

-- [x] implement instruction interpreter, throughly tested.
+- [x] implement instruction interpreter, thoroughly tested.
 - [ ] substitute `keccak256` in merkle tree to `poseidon`.